-It might sound funny to say, but I’m so thankful that our history does include a rough patch.
+It might sound funny, but I’m so thankful that our history includes a rough patch.
 I’m thankful that we can look back and know with certainty that our relationship can endure.
 Honestly, it puts the small tiffs and the bigger arguments into perspective, and I think it takes the pressure off of our marriage and wondering if this fight will be the one that breaks us.

 We’ve been through some pretty tough times — and come out on the other side — and that has strengthened us.